Maherukh/byteridge/README.md

  <p><strong>Task: 2</strong> Date manipulation and conversion from 24 to 12 and 12 to 24 hour time 😢 (changes done visible in console upon select changes but On UI not visible)</p>
  <p><strong>Task: 3</strong> Pagination and Table change from list 😢 (Pagination import gives error: "mismatch version", also table colors for odd and even different code implemetation for pagination done but import giving errors so commented)</p>

 <h2>🛠️ Installation Steps:</h2>

 <p>1. $ git clone {the url to the GitHub repo}</p>

 ```
-This clones the repo cd into the new folder and type $ npm install
+This clones the repo cd into the new folder and type $ npm install to install all dependencies
 ```

 <p>2. $ npm install</p>